A few years ago, CNN named Morocco’s capital, Rabat, as one of the top places to visit. Is the city worth a detour or more?

 Don’t miss a wander round the Kasbah Oudaias.
 It’s quite separate from the city, and overlooks the mouth of the Bou Regreg river.
 Built as a fortress, it now houses an excellent museum and outside you’ll find the shady Andalusian gardens and the Café Maure, just the place for a relaxing with a mint tea.
-In the little kasbah medina are interesting shops and art galleries and a couple of places to stay.
+In the little kasbah medina are interesting shops and art galleries.

 The ornate mausoleum of the King Mohamed V is worth a visit, as is the nearby Tour (tower) Hassan.
 This was to be one of the largest mosques in the world, but Sultan Yacoub al Mansour died before it could be completed and an earthquake in 1755 finished off most of the remains.
 All that can be seen today are the pillars, surrounded by pleasant gardens.